varughese/varughese.github.io/content/2023/bipolar.md

 -   Jack Duffy, a close friend of mine, committed suicide on May 9th 2019.
 He was an inspiration, had bipolar disorder (I did not know that until a few months ago).
 -   Whenever I think about Jack, I feel the urge to cry a little bit, but I was taught not to cry and to suck up your emotions.
 Turns out that is not a good strategy.
 -   I have a really strong support system (between friends and family I felt like I will never be alone)
--   My job is great (stripe.com) and overall not really stressful
+-   My job is great (stripe.com) and overall not stressful

 ## First episode